Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Introduction and Results

-\item {$\bullet$} {\bf (ii)} In addition, the black hole has an influence radius $ r_i $.
-In the vicinity of the black-hole, the gravitational force due to the black-hole is larger than the gravitational force exerced by the dark matter.
+\item {\bf (ii)} In addition, the black hole has an influence radius $ r_i $.
+In the vicinity of the black hole, the gravitational force due to the black hole is larger than the gravitational force exerced by the dark matter.
 The influence radius of the black-hole $ r_i $ is defined as the radius where both forces are of equal strength.
 Both forces point inwards and always sum up. $ r_i $ turns to be larger than the radius $ r_A $ where the chemical potential vanishes, $ r_i > r_A $.
-The region $ r_A < r < r_i $ is dominated by the central black-hole and the WDM exhibits there a classical behaviour.
-For $ r \lesssim r_i $, we see from Figs. \ref{fnu}-\ref{nup} that both $ \mu(r) $ and $ |d\mu(r)/dr| $, [or equivalently, the dimensionless potential $ \nu(\xi) $ and its derivative $ |d\nu(\xi)/dx|$, $ x $= ln $r/r_h$], follow the behaviour dictated by the central black-hole eq.(\ref{conbh}) which produce straight lines on the left part of the logarithmic plots Figs. \ref{fnu}-\ref{nup}.
-Consistently, for $ r \gtrsim r_i , \; \nu(\xi) $ and $ |d\nu(\xi)/dx| $ are dominated by the WDM and exhibit a similar behaviour to that of the Thomas-Fermi solutions without a central black-hole \cite{newas,astro,urc,eqesta}. \\

-Fig. \ref{rho} shows that the local density behaviour is dominated by the black-hole for $ r \lesssim r_i $.
-For $ r_i \lesssim r \lesssim r_h $ the WDM gravitational field dominates over the black-hole field and the galaxy core shows up.
+The region $ r_A < r < r_i $ is dominated by the central black hole and the WDM exhibits there a classical behaviour.
+For $ r \lesssim r_i $, we see from Figs. \ref{fnu}-\ref{nup} that both $ \mu(r) $ and $ |d\mu(r)/dr| $, [or equivalently, the dimensionless potential $ \nu(\xi) $ and its derivative $ |d\nu(\xi)/dx|$, $ x $= ln $r/r_h$], follow the behaviour dictated by the central black hole eq.(\ref{conbh}) which produce straight lines on the left part of the logarithmic plots Figs. \ref{fnu}-\ref{nup}.
+Consistently, for $ r \gtrsim r_i , \; \nu(\xi) $ and $ |d\nu(\xi)/dx| $ are dominated by the WDM and exhibit a similar behaviour to that of the Thomas-Fermi solutions without a central black hole \cite{newas}, \cite{astro}, \cite{urc}, \cite{eqesta}. \\ Fig. \ref{rho} shows that the local density behaviour is dominated by the black hole for $ r \lesssim r_i $.
+For $ r_i \lesssim r \lesssim r_h $ the WDM gravitational field dominates over the black hole field and the galaxy core shows up.
 For medium and large galaxies the core is seen as a plateau.
 At the same time the chemical potential is negative for $ r \gtrsim r_i > r_A $ and the WDM is a classical Boltzmann gas in this region.

-The surface density \be \Sigma_0 \equiv r_h \; \rho_0 \simeq 120 \; M_\odot /{\rm pc}^2 \quad {\rm up ~ to } \; 10\% - 20\% \; , \ee has the remarkable property of being nearly {\bf constant} and independent of luminosity in different galactic systems (spirals, dwarf irregular and spheroidals, ellipticals) spanning over $14$ magnitudes in luminosity and over different Hubble types \citep{dona,span}.
+The surface density \be \Sigma_0 \equiv r_h \; \rho_0 \simeq 120 \; M_\odot /{\rm pc}^2 \quad {\rm up ~ to } \; 10\% - 20\% \; , \ee has the remarkable property of being nearly {\bf constant} and independent of luminosity in different galactic systems (spirals, dwarf irregular and spheroidals, ellipticals) spanning over $14$ magnitudes in luminosity and over different Hubble types \citep{dona}, \cite{span}.
 It is therefore a useful physical characteristic scale in terms of which express galaxy magnitudes.